John-Otago/PhD-Plus/README.md

 Again, all from the US.
 Students in other countries should pick up the key points and apply them to the local context.

-See also the books in section [6.6 Change How You Design Your Work & Life](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#66-change-how-you-design-your-work--life) before you start (or change) your career.
+See also the books in section [6.6 Design Your Work & Life](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#66-design-your-work--life) before you start (or change) your career.

 ### 4.4 University Startups & Innovation-Driven Entrepreneurship
 - [Optional] **The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses** (E Ries, 2011, Currency)